SaianshR/instagram-engagement/README.md

-## Analyzing the Dependence of Instagram Engagement on the Type of Images
+## Analyzing the Dependence of Instagram Engagement on the Type of Image